 Eradicate deaths from undiagnosed diseases.

 Hepatitis B, Tuberculosis and COVID-19 are some of the deadliest infectious diseases in the world.
 Together they account for millions of deaths per year, and are among the leading causes of death in the world.
-Lack of testing is the biggest barrier in containing the spread of these diseases.
+Lack of testing is the biggest barrier in containing the spread of these pathogens.
 We possess the vision to address testing needs – a diagnostic answer for these high impact deadly infectious diseases.

 Hepatitis B is a life-threatening infection that attacks the liver.
 It puts people at high risk of death from severe scarring of the liver (cirrhosis) and liver cancer.
 257 million people are living with Hepatitis B, but only 10% have been diagnosed.
 It is a major global health problem.